Mixing Tips in Mono for Single Sided Hearing Loss

 I would then place the free Izotope Imager (link) on the master channel.
 That way, you can solo a sound and see if it is mono or stereo.

 During a mix: While there are variations, the basic theme of mixing follows that bass, kick, snare, lead vocals and sometimes a hi-hat such as an open hat are centered mono in the mix forming a solid column.
 There are differences pending genre though.
 In Imager, these will be a straight line down the centre.
 Other elements such as synths, pads, backing vocals, harmonies, percussion will be stereo or slightly more to the left or right.
-Using Imager, you can see where an instrument located in the stereo field.
-More ot the left, more to the right and then use panning tool to shift it over.
+Using Imager, you can see where an instrument is located in the stereo field.
+More to the left, more to the right and then use a panning tool to shift it over.

 At this stage, you can look up music theory to gauge amounts of left/right stereo panning based on convention for your genre.

 Towards the end of them mix, head back to Mastering the Mix Levels.
 Switch on the stereo image and take a look.
-If the meters are in the read, then you have to look at the image to see which area/instruments are causing it go red.
+If the meters are in the red, then you have to look at the image to see which area/instruments are causing it go red.
 You can solo each instrument and build it up bit by bit until it turns red.

 Finally, after getting all of the meters looking healthy, you can send a track of for mastering which is common in the audio sphere.
 A mastering engineer can use tools to adjust the overall stereo image and clear up smaller elements missed on mono.